 Read more about Positioning Trees in Your Yard on Ilona’s Garden website.

-First Tip for Success
+Ornamental Trees Tip #1 for Success

 (1) Even though more trees can be planted, avoid a “spotty” look.
 One of the key rules of good design is to repeat elements in a cohesive way.
 With ornamental trees, choose to have groups of the same choice, or use the primary cultivar in several spaces within the landscape plan.

 Dotting a different tree into each possible spot create a disjointed effect that lacks harmony.
 It is a common mistake made with perennials.
-The same rule applies to trees, perhaps more so.
+The same rule applies to ornamental trees, perhaps more so.

 I edge very close to disregarding this design principle at times.
 Something of a “collector” there is a wide selection of many desirable trees in the ornamental class.
 But the rule is to use a number of one plant, the effect being so much more pleasing.